Structural Organization In Animals

 Question 5.
 What are the cellular components of blood?

-Answer: Red Blood Cells And White Blood Cells are the cellular components of the blood.
+Answer: Red Blood Cells and White Blood Cells.

 Question 6.
 What are the following and where do you find them in animal body.